hicommonwealth/edgeware-contracts-tutorials/5/contract-template.md

 Contract Template
 ===

-Lets start with making a new ink! project to build the ballot contract.
+Let's start with making a new ink! project to build the ballot contract.

 In your working directory, run: